christyson/Veracode-Upload-and-Scan-Shell-Script/README.md

 # veracodeuploadandscan.sh
 A shell script to upload and scan a application (zip or war etc.) and create the application if necessary.
 Uses Curl and hmac headers

-veracodeuploadandscan.sh is a sample script to upload and scan an application with Veracode using curl and hmac headers

 Where the Command line options are:

     -h,--help       prints the help information